iHaveFiveDogs/ai_agent_english_learning_assistant/backend/services/README.md

 Services are designed to be stateless and can be called from any part of the application.
 Refer to the service interface for correct usage patterns.

+## Redis Dependency

+This module uses [Redis](https://redis.io/) for tracking the progress of long-running jobs (such as article upload and processing).
+Redis must be installed and running (default: `localhost:6379`).

+- Progress tracking helpers are in `utiles/upload_process_track.py`.
+- Used by both backend routes and AI services for real-time progress updates.

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue for suggestions and improvements.